streamdata-gallery-organizations/aws-config/_listings/aws-config/actiondescribecompliancebyconfigrule-get-openapi.md

         type: string
       - in: query
         name: NextToken
-        description: "The nextToken string returned on a previous page that\t\t\tyou use to get the next page of results in a paginated response"
+        description: The nextToken string returned on a previous page thatyou use to get the next page of results in a paginated response
         type: string
       responses:
         200: